Amanda Kloots: Personal life

 Kloots was married to actor David Larsen for six years.
-She was later married to actor Nick Cordero from 2017 until his death in 2020; the two met while working on Bullets Over Broadway.
-She received attention for documenting Cordero's struggle and death from COVID-19-related complications on Instagram.
+She met actor Nick Cordero while working on Bullets Over Broadway.
+They were married from 2017 until his death from COVID-19 in 2020.
+She received attention for documenting Cordero's struggle and death from COVID-related complications on Instagram.
 The couple had a son born 10 June 2019 via C-section.
-She lives in Los Angeles.
+Kloots lives in Los Angeles.

 Kloots endorsed Joe Biden in the 2020 United States presidential election.